Energy & Water

 Types of applications ACAT can consider

 The ACAT has jurisdiction to consider applications relating to complaints about the supply of energy and water by the utilities that are licensed to operate in the ACT.
+In this area of work the ACAT has the responsibilities of the Energy Ombudsman for the ACT.
 Two types of complaints can be considered: complaints about hardship caused or likely to be caused by the electricity, gas or water supply being disconnected and complaints about misconduct or poor service by a utility.
 These last complaints could be about the customer contract, billing systems, network operations, marketing behaviour, etc. Within ACAT we refer to these as firstly, hardship assistance applications and secondly, non-hardship complaints.
 More information about them is set out below.

 The main utilities licensed to operate in the ACT are:

 - ACTEWAGL Retail - retail electricity and gas.

 - ACTEWAGL Distribution - electricity and gas networks.

 - Icon Water - water

 - Energy Australia - retail electricity and gas.